Sacred Ground

 What is Sacred Ground?

-The series is open to all, and especially designed to help white people talk with other white people.
+The series is especially designed to help white people talk with other white people.
 Participants are invited to peel away the layers that have contributed to the challenges and divides of the present day – all while grounded in our call to faith, hope and love.

 Who created Sacred Ground and Why?

 The dialogue series developer and author is Katrina Browne, producer/director of the documentary Traces of the Trade: A Story from the Deep North.
 Browne is a lifelong Episcopalian who is dedicated to racial justice and healing.
-As a white woman, she is particularly concerned with the important work white people need to do in conversation with each other, as part of the larger project of Becoming Beloved Community.
+As a white woman, she is particularly concerned with the important work white people need to do in conversation with each other, as part of the larger Becoming Beloved Community initiative.

 More here: https://www.episcopalchurch.org/sacred-ground/about/

-When is Sacred Ground coming to All Saints Church?
+What is the history of Sacred Ground at All Saints Church?

 Here’s what former Presiding Bishop Michael Curry had to say about Sacred Ground: